 Depreciation Calculator: Double Declining Balance

 The next form of depreciation table is the double declining balance.
 This is when a business deducts a certain percentage each year of the asset life.
 During this time you will have a varying amount of money you deduct.
 The double declining balance method can allow you to increase your deduction in terms of depreciation in certain years.
-With an Excel template you will do something very similar to the straight line method in which you record the asset type, life, and then the amount you deduct each month and each year.
+With a depreciation calculator Excel template you will do something very similar to the straight line method in which you record the asset type, life, and then the amount you deduct each month and each year.